 4. Are there immigration consequences?

-A conviction under these laws will not have any immigration consequences.
+In our experience, a conviction under 21310 PC will not have any immigration consequences.

-A person can get an expungement following a dirk or dagger conviction.
+You can get a criminal record expungement following a dirk or dagger conviction.

-This is true provided that the defendant successfully completes:
+This is true provided that you successfully complete:

 - probation, or